makershopfi/multisensor/README.md

-# MakerShop Smart Home Ecosystem
+# MakerShop Smart Home Platform

 * [Suomeksi](./README_FI.md)

-MakerShop Smart Home Ecosystem is collection of devices that are flashed with ESPHome generated code and controlled with Home Assistant home automation system.
+MakerShop Smart Home Platform is collection of devices that are flashed with ESPHome generated code and controlled with Home Assistant home automation system.

 ## Devices